LZeroAnalytics/thornode/docs/concepts/network-halts.md

 ### **Network Level Halts**

-**Network Pause LP** `PAUSELP =` 1 Addition and withdrawal of liquidity are suspended for all pools but swaps and other transactions are processed.
+- **Network Pause LP** `PAUSELP = 1` Addition and withdrawal of liquidity are suspended for all pools but swaps and other transactions are processed.

-**Network Pause Lending** `PAUSELOANS = 1` Opening and closing of loans is paused for all loans.
+- **Network Pause Lending** `PAUSELOANS = 1` Opening and closing of loans is paused for all loans.

-**Network Trading Halt** `HALTTRADING = 1` will stop all trading for every connected chain.
+- **Network Trading Halt** `HALTTRADING = 1` Will stop all trading for every connected chain.
 The THORChain blockchain will continue and native RUNE transactions will be processed.

 There is no Network level chain halt setting as the THORChain Blockchain continually needs to produce blocks.